Excel Formula Protection

 - Once there, go to the Protection tab in the Format Cell dialog and uncheck the Locked option before clicking OK.

-When you click on the OK button all of your cells will be unlocked.
+When you click on the OK button all of your cells will become unlocked.

 Step 2 – Select All of the Worksheet Cells that Have Formulas